As people age it is common for their visual function to decrease, which can be associated with an increased risk of falling.

 - The use of multifocal lenses

-Wearing multifocal lens glasses can double an older adult’s risk of falling as it distorts the lower visual field.
-Older adults perform significantly poorer on tests of depth perception and edge contrast sensitivity whilst wearing multifocal lens glasses, which puts them at greater risk of falling, particularly when outside.
-Falls risk can be reduced through the use of an additional pair of single lens distance glasses in place of multifocal glasses.
+Wearing multifocal lens glasses can double an older adult’s risk of falling as it distorts the lower visual field, impacts their depth perception and impairs their edge contrast sensitivity.
+Falls risk can be reduced through the use of an additional pair of single-lens distance glasses in place of multifocal glasses.

 It is important to note that the provision of new glasses alone is not an effective falls prevention strategy.
 Such changes are more effective when implemented within an additional falls prevention intervention.
-Older adults may also be at greater falls risk whilst they are adapting to the changes in their prescription.
-It is important to encourage older adults to take time to adjust to any new glasses.
+Older adults may also be at greater falls risk whilst they are adapting to the changes in their prescription and therefore it is vital that older adults are encouraged to take time to adjust to any new glasses.

 Questions to ask when talking to older adults about their eyesight:

 - Have you recently had your eyesight checked?